Skip to main content

 Films and computer games exempt from classification

-Some films and computer games are exempt from the usual classification requirements.
+Some films and computer games are exempt from needing to be classified.

 These exemptions are outlined in section 6B of the Classification (Publications, Films and Computer Games) Act 1995.